ritterim/rimdev-blog/_posts/2017-02-23-the-component-life.md

 }
 ```

 Note that we return `this` at the end of the method.
-Again, we want to assist the implementor with any sort of extensibility or ease-of-use that we can.
-Returning `this` allows the implementor to chain methods, for a quick one-liner to get their component functioning.
+Again, we want to assist the implementer with any sort of extensibility or ease-of-use that we can.
+Returning `this` allows the implementer to chain methods, for a quick one-liner to get their component functioning.

 We use the dom scope to select any elements with our `data-` attribute, iterate through them, and pass them to a create method.
 Any additional setup prior to creating the elements should go here.